namnguyen21/namnguyen/posts/dynamic-programming-101.md

 4. Recursively call our function with a new target value derived from subtracting values of `nums` from our previous target.
 5. Return the count of all possible ways.

 This solution works, but it is slow and takes up a lot of memory. ***A lot*** of time and memory.
-In an interview setting, this would be your *brute* force solution.
+In an interview setting, this would be the *brute* *force* solution.
 Going back to the diagram above, we can see that for every new `target` value, we create `nums.length` amount of recursive calls.
 This is a very expensive function to run.
 To be exact, this current solution runs in O(m^n) time where "m" is the number of values found in `nums` and "n" is `target`.
-In addition, because this is a recursive solution, the space complexity is also O(m^n) due the the size of the call stack retaining all of the recursive functions.
+In addition because this is a recursive solution, the space complexity is also O(m^n) due the the size of the call stack retaining all of the recursive functions.

 ## Optimizing Our Recursive, Top-Down Approach Using Memoization